 As a result of the number of different types of pulmonary fibrosis, asbestosis cases can be one of the more difficult types of asbestos-related illnesses to prove.

 In order to prove in law that a person’s pulmonary fibrosis is caused by asbestos exposure (and is, therefore, asbestosis) it is necessary to show that the person suffering had a long history of frequent moderate to heavy exposure.
-Accordingly, it is important to instruct a solicitor who has experience in dealing with the specific challenges associated with these types of asbestos claims.

 Receiving a diagnosis of any asbestos-related illness is always extremely difficult, for the person diagnosed and their families.
 Let us try and guide you through this difficult time and obtain the additional support you and your family need.

 - Associate Solicitor - Asbestos Team

 - Alison Deere